NeuroDataDesign/template/docs/falkben/boss_access.md

 ## Gotchas

-1. Downsampling may not work
+1. Downsampling may not work, leading to slow visualization and download of large datasets.
 1. Everything should be supercube (512x512x16) aligned for best outcome
 1. Annotation uploads should be done with care (< 2000) supported
+1. The Boss has many quirks.
+Talk to us if (when?) you encounter errors

 ## Contact info

 ben
-Slack: @benfalk
+NeuroData Slack: @benfalk

 eric
-Slack: @perlman
+NeuroData Slack: @perlman